Model N (company)

-Model N, Inc. is a public American software company founded in 1999 and headquartered in San Mateo, California.
-The name "Model N" refers to "model next", as in 'the next big thing'.
+Model N, Inc. is an American software company founded in 1999 and headquartered in San Mateo, California.
+The company offers revenue management software technology and life sciences companies.
+The company went public in 2013 and was taken private by Vista Equity Partners in 2024.

 History

+Zack Rinat, the co-developer of NetDynamics Application Server, left Sun Microsystems to found Model N in 1999.

 In 2004, the company added a Medicaid Claims Processing application to its Revenue Management Suite main product.

 In the spring of 2006, Model N completed an acquisition of Azerity, a software company that focused on pricing and quoting practices for the high tech industry.
 In early 2012, Model N acquired LeapFrogRX, an analytics company based in Waltham, Massachusetts.